nevil-brownlee/rfc_draw/README.md

    &emsp; A text object has one or more (centred) lines of text.

 4. Header
-   &emsp; Lets you draw Header diagrams
+   &emsp; Lets you draw Header diagrams.

 To use rfc-draw you'll need to install the following python modules:
 &emsp; tkinter, math, sys, re, os, svgwrite, traceback (for POSIX and windows)